step-security-bot/jj/docs/design/run.md

 ### Rewriting the revisions

-We should handle public and private revisions differently.
-We choose to operate on an immutable history by default.

-### Public revisions

-For published revisions, we will not allow `jj run` to modify them and then immediately error out, as published history should be immutable.
-We may want to support a `--force` flag for an override but it won't be available in the first iteration of the command.

-### Private/Draft revisions
+Like all commands, `jj run` will refuse to rewrite public/immutable commits.

-For private/draft revisions, we just amend the changes, as Jujutsu usually does.
+For private/unpublished revisions, we either amend or reparent the changes, which are available as command options.
-We also expose the actual behavior as a command option.

 ## Execution order/parallelism